Search

 The Keeper widget provides an account security overview that is displayed on your device's home screen.
 To add Keeper's iOS widget to your home screen, follow the steps below:

-(1) Login to Keeper and tap Settings and toggle "Enable Keeper Widget" on.
+(1) In Keeper, tap Settings then toggle "Enable Keeper Widget" on.

-(2) From your device's home screen, press and hold on any empty area until the apps jiggle.
+(2) From your device's home screen, press and hold on any empty area until the apps icons move.

-(3) Tap the "+" add button from the upper-left corner of your screen.
+(3) Tap the "+" add icon from the upper left corner of your screen.

 (5) Tap Done.